MarkBernstein.org

 Edale to Hope

 And here, again, we find ourselves in a muddle.
 There was no trail to be found.
 Much of the descent was steep, and much of it was wet, and lots of bad things can happen when clambering over wet rocks in a stream in a hidden and obscure defile in which one was not expecting to be.
-I observed to myself that, if someone at Hypertext '07 was wondering where they had mislaid their track chair, this particular clough would not be the first place they would look.
+I observed to myself that, if someone at Hypertext '07 was wondering where they had mislaid Bernstein, this particular clough would not be the first place they would look.

 I was sure there must be a trail.
 Somewhere.
 Unfortunately, I was at the bottom of the clough, so any attempt to find the trail involved struggling up its steep and thorny sides.
 My ordnance map made an excellent sail, but did not offer any clear advice.
 The clearest thing it told me was that no feature in sight conformed to the place my advisor had told me this was.

 I decided the trail couldn't possibly lead down the wet boulders, so I climbed the ridge to what looked to be a trail.
 It was a disused pasture wall.
 I climbed some more; but this was getting serious.
-As the view improved, I realized that my revised itinerary had almost certainly been proposed by a fellow who, like me, did not know where he stood: the clough I was clambering was distinctly curving, and the Ordnance map clough had no curve.
+As the view improved, I realized that my revised itinerary had almost certainly been proposed by a fellow who, like me, did not know where he stood: the clough I was clambering was distinctly curving, which the Ordnance map clough had no curve.

 Edale to Hope